 When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

-As strange as some of the dishes can be, many have profound ethnic backgrounds, some are the dishes of popular festivals, and royal dinners.
+As strange as some of the dishes can be, many have profound ethnic backgrounds, some are the dishes of popular festivals and royal dinners.

 I meant no offense to readers who eat this food regularly this list is just for fun because after all, food is food.

-Why people eat this type of food?
+Why do people eat this type of food?

 As we all can understand that before the grocery store concept or domestication of animals, prehistoric humans had to either farm or hunt their favorite foods.